mikeizbicki/ucr-cs100/tutorials/Linux_command_tricks/README.md

     $ cd 1/2/3/4/5/6/7....(# represents super long names "1 = safjslfjsaflfj")
 and then suddenly realize you need to execute something else first (Oh, what's the next path...).
 Everyone hate this!
 Fortunately, there's a way to fix it.
-Ensure cursor is at the end of your current command shortcut: "Ctrl+E", press "Ctrl+U" to get a clean line,
+Ensure cursor is at the end of your current command shortcut: `Ctrl+E`, press `Ctrl+U` to get a clean line,

     $ ^E (copy the current command)
     $ ^U (clear the current command)
     $ ls (check the direc you want)
     $ ^Y (paste the older command)
     $ cd 1/2/3/4/5/6/7.....
-(Yeah, the command is back) type the other command you need to execute first, execute it, then press "Ctrl+Y" and amazing!
+(Yeah, the command is back) type the other command you need to execute first, execute it, then press `Ctrl+Y` and amazing!
 Your long command is back on the line.
 No mouse needed for copying, just quick hotkeys.
 Great tricks!!